-Step seven: think creatively about potential actions Perhaps this should be step one.
+Perhaps this should be Step One.
 Before making any decision, be sure that you haven't unnecessarily forced yourself into a corner.
-Are you assuming that you have only two choices, either A or B (for Pat, tell the worker or don't)?
+Are you assuming that you have only two choices, either A or B?
 It's important to look for creative alternatives.
-Perhaps if you've been focusing on A or B, there's another answer: C. In our layoff case, perhaps Pat could work with management to devise a fair system for alerting employees sooner, or at least she could advise them that information is forthcoming soon, and they should not make big financial commitments until the announcement is made.
-Perhaps she could advise her boss that she is hearing rumblings from the rumor mill and suggest moving up the timetable for telling employees.
+Perhaps if you've been focusing on A or B, there's another answer: C. In our layoff case, perhaps Pat could work with management to devise a fair system for alerting employees sooner; or at least she could advise them that information is forthcoming soon, and they should not make big financial commitments until the announcement is made.
 As another example, what if you received an extravagant gift from a foreign supplier?
 This situation could easily be conceptualized as an A or B quandary.
 Should you accept the gift (which is against company policy), or should you refuse it (which could be interpreted as a slap in the face by this important supplier, who is from a culture where gift giving is a valued part of business relationships)?
 A potential C solution might be to accept the item as a gift to the company that would be displayed in the headquarters entrance, explaining that large personal gifts are against company policy.
 Obviously, you would have to check with your company about the acceptability of this C solution.
 The idea here is to think outside the box.